TheArjunAgarwal/sem3-notes/agth.typ

 ]
 The proof follows from the above mechanism being truthful that is no agent has incentive to not declare a matching.
 #remark[
-Three way exhanges are practical but finding maximum number of disjoint 3-cycles is NP-complete.
+Three way exchanges are practical but finding maximum number of disjoint 3-cycles is NP-complete.

-Emprirical results show that $4$ and larger cycles don't drastically improve the number of exhanges or people getting kidneys.
+Empirical results show that $4$ and larger cycles don't drastically improve the number of exchanges or people getting kidneys.
 ]
 === Truthfulness by Hospitals
 Consider the case